 Of course, it’s difficult to know them all by heart – and it’s also pretty scary to hear your computer beeping without knowing what the hell is going on, but we’re here to help you and tell you exactly what the computer is trying to tell you.

-So if you turn on your computer and it starts beeping and doesn’t properly boot, you have a problem.
-Here is what type of problem you have, based on the way your computer is beeping:
+So if you turn on your computer and it starts beeping instead of properly booting, you have a problem.
+Here is what type of problem you have, based on the number of beeps and/or how long they last: